trabucayre/quickfeather-notes/examples/README.md

 - *blinkCPU_FPGA*: both MCU and eFPGA are used (no communication) MCU blink the red led, FPGA the blue one
 - *pwmCPU_FPGACLI*: a PWM is instanciated in the eFPGA. `period`, `duty`, `polarity` and `enable` are configured by MCU using `CLI` interface.
+- *blinkFPGA*: eFPGA is used to blink blue led.
+MCU is only used to configure pinmux and clk freq. gateware is written in `appfpga` flash area and firmware in `m4app`